Tuesday Tips: Cambridge MBA Essays and Tips for 2025-2026

 (Our post Getting a European MBA: A Unique Experience explains the many benefits of studying across the pond.)

-To learn more about the Cambridge MBA program, you can chat with current students, read student blogs, and, for now, at least, attend virtual admissions events.
-The Judge admissions team seeks ambitious, innovative, and confident students with strong interpersonal skills.
+To learn more about the Cambridge MBA program, you can connect with current students, read student blogs, and attend virtual admissions events.
+The Judge admissions team seeks ambitious, innovative, and confident candidates with strong interpersonal skills.

 International experience is another essential attribute for Cambridge MBA applicants.
-Although none of the Cambridge MBA essays specifically ask about it, you can work your global outlook into one or more essay responses.
+While the essays don’t directly ask about global exposure, you can and should work your international perspective into one or more responses.

-Are you curious about your chances of getting into Cambridge’s Judge Business School?
+Are you curious about your chances of gaining admission to Cambridge’s Judge Business School?
 Contact us to talk strategy with a free 15-minute advising session with an SBC Principal Consultant.

 Cambridge MBA Essays

-You must complete the careers objectives statement and 3, shorter essays:
+You must complete the career objectives statement and three shorter essays:

 Please provide details of your post-MBA career plans.
 The statement should not exceed 500 words and must address the following: